 This incredible result is one of the main distinctions of yoga nidra from traditional meditation.
 Nidra is practiced lying down, fully awake, but in the state of being between sleep and consciousness.

 The more I read, the more I realized it’s all about fatigue.
-The kind of fatigue that might set in after a long day of meetings, or being in front of screens, or an extended commute, where your attention behind the wheel can’t afford to wander.
+The kind of fatigue that might set in after a long day of seeing patients, or being in front of digital screens, or an extended commute, where your attention behind the wheel can’t afford to wander.

 Fatigue, of course, affects your ability to rest, to relax, or to sleep.
-Similarly, ocular fatigue sets in after maintaining focus for so long in all of the above activities.
-Ocular fatigue also compromises your ability to focus and feel comfortable.
+Similarly, ocular fatigue sets in after maintaining focus for so long in all of the aforementioned activities, and this also compromises you and your patients’ abilities to focus and feel comfortable.

 Yogic eye exercises have been shown to improve eye fatigue when repeated several times a week.
 These exercises include palming, blinking, rotational viewing, near and distant gazing, among others.